PurdueAF/purdue-af-conda-envs/README.md

 ## Curated environments

-Two main environments are maintained by Purdue AF admins:
+Two main environments are maintained by Purdue AF admins.
+These environments are also by default available in Jupyter notebooks as kernels.

 ### 1. `python3` Environment
 - **Purpose**: Default, stable environment meant to serve most Purdue AF use cases.
 Start with this environment and feel free to open a pull request to add any missing packages.